 As a whole, the building incorporates many historic components, and its overall massing is generally consistent with other buildings in the district.
 Though the detailing borrows from both the streetcar commercial and multidwelling residential buildings in the district, it combines these elements carefully to create a cohesive whole that, with a few alterations specified in the conditions of approval, create a new, modern building that is nonetheless compatible with the Historic Alphabet District.

-With the condition of approval that the proposed blade sign shall be evaluated through a follow-up Type Ix review if additional details are not provided by the hearing date;
+With the condition of approval that the proposed lighting shall be reviewed in a separate, follow-up administrative level (i.e. Type Ix or Type II) review; and,